enthought/traits/_sources/TUIUG/themes.txt

 ..
 [13]  This is very similar to the way that PyFace ImageResource objects work when no search path is specified.

 ..
-[14] PyFace is provided by the enthought.pyface package in the Traits GUI project (not to be confused with the Traits UI package, enthought.traits.ui, the subject of this document.)
+[14] PyFace is provided by the pyface package in the Traits GUI project (not to be confused with the Traits UI package, traitsui, the subject of this document.)